angelo-v/wp-linked-data/src/readme.txt

 * add custom RDF triples to your profile document

 = 0.2 =
-* distinguish users (persons) and their user accounts
+* distinguish users (persons), and their user accounts
 * use sioc:creator_of instead of foaf:publications
 * replaced inexistent dc:content by sioc:content (plain text) for blog post content
 * added sioc:Weblog resource for the blog itself

 = 0.1 =
-* puplishing blog post metadata as linked data
+* publishing blog post metadata as linked data
 * publishing FOAF profiles for blog authors
 * content negotiation supporting Turtle and RDF/XML format